CRA End-of-Support Disclosure: Pre-Purchase Duty

 Worked example: per-version disclosure on a timeline

 A manufacturer places product v1.0 on the EU market in January 2028 with a five-year support commitment, then refreshes to v1.1 in July 2028 with its own five-year commitment.
-The Annex II disclosure attaches to the version, not to the buyer's purchase date.
+The disclosure attaches to the version, not to the buyer's purchase date.

 Disclosure is per-version, not per-purchase-date.
 A buyer who acquires v1.0 in June 2029 still sees the original January 2033 end date, putting the customer on notice that roughly 3.5 years of support remain, not five years from purchase.
-The v1.0 disclosure also remains in the retained technical file under Annex VII after support ends, as evidence the user was informed pre-purchase.
+The v1.0 disclosure also remains in the retained technical file after support ends, as evidence the user was informed pre-purchase.

 Connection to the technical file and the EU DoC